anshumandas/get-flutter-fire/README.md

 ## Introduction

 Hello!
-I'm Saubhagya Singh, a Flutter developer with a deep passion for chess.I have been asked to create a flutter app for the 1st round of Sharekhan so I chose to step beyond the conventional approach of creating standard clones or tutorial apps.
-Instead, I crafted something innovative by leveraging the essence of the boilerplate code provided by Mr. Anshuman Das.
+I'm Saubhagya Singh, a Flutter developer with a deep passion for chess.
+I was tasked with creating a Flutter app for the 1st round of Sharekhan, so I chose to go beyond conventional approaches and create something innovative.
+By leveraging the essence of the boilerplate code provided by Mr. Anshuman Das, I crafted a unique application.

 In my previous projects, I utilized the traditional Model-View-Controller (MVC) file system.
 For this project, however, I embraced a more advanced architecture: Bindings-Views-Controllers (BVC).
 This sophisticated approach, along with a structured folder system for services and widgets, enables a cleaner and more efficient development process.